How to Save 260 Hours Per Year With Automated Contracts

 No Daily Calendar Checks

 Contracts inevitably contain various important dates and deadlines.
 There are delivery and payment schedules to remember, as well as renewal deadlines and termination dates.
 Even if every contract only has two key dates, when there are hundreds of contracts to contend with it becomes virtually impossible to manage that kind of volume manually.
-With a contract management solution, dates can be flagged and alerts created to ensure that email reminders are sent when an important deadline is approaching.
+With a contract management software, dates can be flagged and alerts created to ensure that email reminders are sent when an important deadline is approaching.
 This eliminates the tedious daily chore of checking the calendar to determine what's on tap.
+Moreover, it can save you from breaching a contract or missed renewals/terminations, which can be costly.

 No Daily Spreadsheet Updates